Wieke/JavaFieldtripBuffer/README.md

 - **Message.java** container for the version, type and remaining bytes (in a ByteBuffer) of an incoming message.
 - **Request.java** container for the begin and end sample/event for an GET\_EVT or GET\_DAT request.
 - **WaitRequest.java** container for the number of samples/events and timeout for an WAIT\_DAT request.
-- **WaitResponse.java** container for the current number of samples/events for the response to a WAIT\_DAT request.

 Data container classes: